taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Osiel loses his temper and throws up a hand towards the bubble ceiling.

-Osiel: **"How can you be so naive, even after seeing that?
-If you're caught, you won't just get thrown out of school -- the World Government will dissect you to learn the secrets of your intradermal shield!"**
+Osiel: **"How can you still be so naive??
+If you're caught, you won't just get thrown out of school.
+The Orbiters will dissect you to learn the secrets of your dermal shield!"**

 Concerned murmurs run through the Central Hearth.
 Min takes a step towards Osiel, full of indignation.